Verification of conditional mechanical squeezing for a mg-scale pendulum near quantum regimes: System characterization and position measurement

-Laser light (Coherent, Mephisto 500) was injected into the cavity, and the reflected light was directly detected by a photo-detector (HAMAMATSU, G10899-03K) of 92(2) \% efficiency.
-The efficiency was inferred by characterization of the optical spring as will be explained in the next paragraph and its error includes both the error of the resistance in a current to voltage converter, and of the incident laser power.
+Laser light (Coherent, Mephisto 500) is injected into the cavity with an incident laser power of 30 mW, and the reflected light is directly detected by a photo-detector (HAMAMATSU, G10899-03K) of 92(2) \% efficiency.
+The efficiency is inferred by characterization of the optical spring.
+Its error includes both the error of the resistance in a current to voltage converter, and that of the incident laser power.
+To characterize the optomechanical interaction and the detection efficiency, we performed an auxiliary measurement to measure the resonance frequency of the optically trapped pendulum with varying detuning (cyan in Fig. 5 in Supplemental Material).
+The details of the auxiliary measurement can be found in Section~4 in Supplemental Material.
+We infer the frequency shift per displacement $G$ to be $-2\pi\times4.72(3)$\ PHz/m and extract the efficiency from the fitting of the measured resonance to the theory, given in Supplemental Material:

+Figure~\ref{fig10} shows the measured displacement spectrum with the unconditional mode temperature of the optically trapped pendulum of 11(2) mK, which is obtained using Welch’s method \cite{welch} with 1.9 Hz resolution and 50\% overlap.
+The phonon number $n_{\rm th}$ is correspondingly $8(2)\times10^5$, and the quality factor ($\equiv\omega_m/\gamma_m$) is $250(13)$.
+This data was calibrated to displacement (the meter-to-voltage conversion factor is $-2.3(4)\times10^{-10}\ {\rm m/V}$) based on a transfer function analysis, which can be independently derived from the value of the detuning (see Eq.
+5 in \cite{matsumoto2016}).